Introduction

 In the resulting window, click on LMS / LXP Integrations from the left sidebar.

-In the resulting page, you will find your API URL in the fourth paragraph.
-Copy and paste this into a text editor of your choice for later use.
-This information will be applied in the lookup table, in the row labeled API URL.
+On the resulting page, locate your API URL and copy it into a text editor.
+You will enter this value in the lookup table in the row labeled API URL.

 Docebo platform configuration